offtherailz/notes/scheme/little-schemer.md

 After introducing the multiplication function, they introduce The Fifth
 Commandment:

-> WHen building a value with +, always use 0 for the value of the
+> When building a value with +, always use 0 for the value of the
 > terminating line, for adding 0 does not change the value of an addition.
 >
 > When building a value with *, always use 1 for the value of the